SungJooK/SungJooK.github.io/_pages/Research.md

 Research Interests
 ======
 * Gig-economy
-* Multi-level marketing
+* Multi-level Marketing
-* Housing market
+* Sharing Economy and Housing Market
 * IT in Healthcare
 * Cyber Security